Zaprit/AbyssEngine/docs/abyssengine/scripting/EngineFuncitons.md

 Adds a location that resources can be loaded from, resources are loaded from the earliest added loader provider

-`type is "mpq" or "filesystem"`
+`type is "mpq", "casc" or "filesystem"`

-`path is either a path to an mpq file or a directory`
+`path is either a path to an mpq file, casc file, or a directory`

 **Note**: The base directory is always loaded as a filesytem provider with the highest priority